freeCodeCamp/guide/src/pages/html/comments-in-html/index.md

 The comment tag is a tool used to leave notes, mostly related to the project or the website.
 This tag is frequently used to explain something in the code or leave some recommendations about the project.

+It is good practice to add comments to your code, especially when working with a team or at a company.
+This helps future developers or fellow teammates know what is going on more easily when they look at your code.

 ### Example
 ```html
 <!DOCTYPE html>